marioy47/blog-site/posts/eslint-prettier-editorconfig-wordpress/index.md

 So, it basically analyzes JavaScript code, looking for errors or code-smells, without executing it.
 Which is great!
 This avoids many issues that other kind of linters have.

-And how about a Prettier?...
+What about a Prettier?...

 Well, [Prettier](https://prettier.io/) is an **Opinionated code formatter** that ensures that the code of your project looks the same.

-So if you are developing a JavaScript application you should certainly use both of this tools.
+So if you are developing a JavaScript applications you should certainly use both of them.

-But you are using _Visual Studio Code_ you say?

-Than you might be asking yourself ¿Why would you want to use a _command line_ tools for analyzing and formatting code if _VS Code_ already does it?
+But you might be asking yourself ¿Why would you want to use a _command line_ tools for analyzing and formatting code if _VS Code_ already does it out of the box?

 Well, the reason is that by using ESLint and Prettier, you can add the linting and formatting configuration to your project and share it across your team.
 Also, you can include it in your _Continuous Integration_ platform and ensure that your code is correct.

+So lets see how to configure them one by one.

 ## The Caveat

-Even tough both tools are excellent, its not all roses.
+Even tough all tools are excellent, its not all roses.

 It turns out that ESLint has its own code formatter.
 Which is good, but it doesn't do as good a job as Prettier.
 So its not a bad idea to use both tools at the same time.
 And that can bring some weird issues.